19 Types of Insects in New York

 by Judy Gallagher is licensed under CC BY 2.0

 Spider beetles are small, red creatures and are among the types of insects in New York.
-You can find these insects all over New York apartments, but they’re usually mistaken for bedbugs.
+These insects are all over New York apartments, but they’re usually mistaken for bedbugs.

 Remember that these insects are general scavengers, and you can find them in areas where they shouldn’t be.
 So don’t be surprised when you find one crawling into your bed.

-Spider beetles eat a wide variety of foods, including rodent droppings, almonds, beans, and even human leftovers!
+Spider beetles eat various foods, including rodent droppings, almonds, beans, and human leftovers!

 These annoying insects are general scavengers who feast on anything as long as enough moisture is around.